Continued Health Protection

 Am I allowed to have guests at the track?

-Once COVID is under control we will go back to the following normal protocol; you are welcome to invite guests, friends and family out to the track to spectate.
+You are welcome to invite guests, friends and family out to the track to spectate.
 There is no-cost involved and they are welcome to come and go as they please.
 They can join us and take part in the parade laps during lunch break.
 Added excitement is they can take a $25 Charity Ride at speed with one of our instructors or approved advance run group drivers.

 What should I bring to the track?